About Us

 • Margot Mansfield, Office of Coastal Zone Management

-• Amanda Davis, University of Massachusetts - Amherst
+• Amanda Davis, UMass

 • Emily Powell, US Fish & Wildlife Service